pfeerick/edgetx/Frequently-Asked-Questions.md

 **Does EdgeTX support the Flysky Nirvana NV14?**

 EdgeTX does not yet have an official release for the Flysky Nirvana NV14.
 However, we are actively working to fully support it.
-We have an early ALPHA version for testing available for installation in the Flasher nightly builds.
+We have an early BETA version for testing available for installation in the Flasher nightly builds.
 We intend to have it fully supported in our next release.

 **Will EdgeTX follow the same versioning format as OpenTX?**